LudoBermejo/dev.ludobermejo.es/_posts/2015-09-03-the-d&d-team-development.markdown

 ### The paladin

 They are natural-born leaders, or maybe self-made leaders.
-They can convince people to follow their lead into hell.
-They distruct bosses because, you know, what would they  know about real problems and working on them?
-Of course they can be wrong, and they maybe lead the team to the cliff.
+They convince people to follow their lead into hell.
+They distrust bosses because, you know, what would they know about real problems and working on them?
+Of course they can be wrong, and they maybe drive the team into the cliff.
 And they spend so much time yelling and shouting and fighing for what is right for the good cause.
-But ey, the team respects every word they say.
+But the team respects every word they say.
 And that's a thing.

 ### The bard